Unleashing Your Inner Power: Build Your Self-Worth and Thrive

 The first ‘self-worth’ topic I want to discuss is anchoring into the necessary self-value to be valued by others.

-If your childhood caregivers were uninterested in your needs, wants and preferences, you may have struggled to identify those things for yourself, much less ask for them.
-Or when you tried to, you may have experienced feelings of rejection, humiliation or being dismissed.
-You could have decided from an early age not to share your needs and look after them yourself.
-Possibly when you did accept support from others, the consequences suffered were being manipulated for another person’s agendas.
+If your childhood caregivers were uninterested in your needs, wants, and preferences, you may have struggled to identify those things for yourself and, much less, asked for them.
+Or when you tried to, you may have experienced feelings of rejection, humiliation, or being dismissed.
+You could have decided early on not to share your needs and look after them yourself.
+Possibly, when you did accept support from others, the consequences suffered were being manipulated for another person’s agenda.

-If this is you (and understandably so) in a relationship with anyone at all, they can’t see ‘you’ to serve and love ‘you’.
+If this is you (and understandably so) in a relationship with anyone, they can’t see ‘you’ to serve and love ‘you.’

 Who are you?
 Who is there to love?